UMICTResearch/UMICTResearch.github.io/README.md

 2. If there is a '_site' folder inside the '_data' folder, remove it or do not make any changes
 3. Keep image sizes to the minimum, ideal size for image sliders is about 1600px (width).
 The height should be proportional

+##Code Push

+For smaller bug fixes
+1. Clone repository
+Execute: "$ git clone <repo>"
+2. Create a new branch which is based off origin/master.
+This is the hotfix branch.
+Execute: "$ git checkout -b hotfix origin/master"
+3. Make changes and commit.
+The commit message should be in present tense.
+4. Before pushing to remote, fetch changes
+Execute: "$ git fetch"
+5. If updates to the local repo are required
+Execute: "$ git pull"
+6. If no updates are required
+Execute: "$ git push origin"
+7. Go to github.com/<repo>
+8. Open a pull request against the master branch
+9. Assign the pull request to another team member
+10. Inform the team member to review the code and merge into master

 =========

 For more details on the site, contact tdillahu@umich.edu